srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

     -------------------------------------------------------------------------------------------------------------------------------------------------------------------
     ```

-Leaf2, as an ES peer, receives both RT1 and RT4 in its table, while leaf3 only imports RT1 since it is a remote PE.
+As an ES peer, leaf2 receives both RT1 and RT4 in its table, while leaf3 only imports RT1 since it is a remote PE.

 Finally, check the MAC table of the `mac-vrf-1` on leaf3, which should show the `esi` instead of an individual destination for the MAC address of ce1.